bhan-zju/learn_git/readme.txt

-Git is a version control system.
+Git is a distributed version contorl syetem.
 Git is free software.